alexkemp9/Python3docs/README.md

 ### *The Bugs*
 I wrote down some of the LO Bugs that I was experiencing, but only after the show-stopping bug.
 Here's my record:

-1. Copy + Paste misses Tables.
+1. Copy + Paste sometimes omits Tables.
 It seems that only Tables that are NOT encapsulated with a Frame will be copied.

 >Example 1:
 >> Chapter 13 Regular Expressions (begins p483 in [1_Programming-In-Python3.pdf](/1_Programming-In-Python3.pdf)) has 7 tables.